 Milford Sound is around 5-6 hours (one-way) from Queenstown and around 3 hours from Te Anau by road.
-We have specially designed luxury coaches that can get you there from both these towns or if you prefer we can get you there on one of our scenic flights.
+We have specially designed luxury coaches that can get you there from both these towns.
 You could also drive yourself to Milford.

 The best way to enjoy the Milford Road, one of the world’s finest alpine roads without having to worry about the often tricky driving conditions, is on one of our coaches.
 Our experienced coach drivers know all the right places to stop and take in the magnificent views of the Milford Road.
 Along the way, they will provide you with informative commentary about the region, its history and natural surroundings.

-If you choose an accommodation pick up in Te Anau and Queenstown please note that these times do vary from those noted above - accommodation pick up times are shown during the booking process and also on your booking confirmation
+If you choose an accommodation pick up in Te Anau and Queenstown, please note that these times do vary from those above - accommodation pick up times are shown during the booking process and also on your booking confirmation.

 * Essential items if you are doing activities.
 Activities take place even if it is raining.

 The 53.5 km Milford Track is in the heart of spectacular Fiordland National Park, and starts at the head of Lake Te Anau and finishes in Milford Sound.
 Often described as the finest walk in the world, the Milford Track limits the number of trampers permitted to start the walk each day.